mediafinger/mediafinger.github.io/about_me.markdown

 While my role was usually that of a web developer, I also developed applications, designed and balanced the game mechanics of a football manager and taught and mentored aspiring web developers.

 Previously, I worked with languages like Perl, PHP, Java and ActionScript.
-But since discovering Ruby in 2010 I have worked exclusively with Ruby - and all the other languages and DSLs that come with Ruby and Ruby on Rails applications.
+But since discovering Ruby in 2010 I have worked almost exclusively with Ruby - and all the other languages and DSLs that come with Ruby and Ruby on Rails applications.

 I like Ruby so much that I started teaching it to beginners.
 First through RailsGirls workshops in Hamburg and Barcelona (where I also organized both).
 Later through periodical meetups in Barcelona and as a (paid) teacher and mentor in the Ironhack Web Development Bootcamp.
 I am also one of the organizers of [Barcelona on Rails](https://www.meetup.com/Barcelona-on-Rails), the local Ruby User Group.

 From 2017 on, I worked 18 months as a freelancer for solarisBank - a newly founded bank and tech company that offers financial products strictly over APIs.
 Their main office is in Berlin and I worked fully remote from Barcelona.
-Afterwards I have been back for a few weeks at XING Barcelona to update their oldest and largest Ruby on Rails app to the latest Rails version 5.2, before joining Cookpad remotely, who have their (beautiful) office in Bristol, UK.
+Afterwards I have been back for a few weeks at XING Barcelona to single-handedly update their oldest and largest Ruby on Rails app to the latest Rails version 5.2, before joining Cookpad remotely, who have their (beautiful) office in Bristol, UK.
 In the four months with Cookpad I experienced a very dynamic working style where each team would start multiple small experiments each week.
 Small tweaks to UI, texts, features.
 Anything that could be measured and evaluated.
 Successful changes were kept and explored further, unsuccessful ones removed.
-In 2019 I worked on a project for VersaCommerce, a small e-commerce provider based in Hannover, Germany.
+In 2019 I worked for multiple clients, mostly for each in part-time as I had contracts in parallel.

-> At the moment I'm on the lookout for interesting projects for 2019.
-I did not sign a contract yet.
+> I am on the lookout for interesting long-term positions for 2020 and beyond.

 ## In case you want to hire me